-The Board has reviewed the independence of each of the eight directors in office as at the date of this Annual Report and has determined that seven out of eight are independent and were so throughout the reporting period.
-The director who is not considered to be independent is Stuart Irving, as the current Group Chief Executive Officer.
+The Board has reviewed the independence of each of the seven directors in office as at the date of this Annual Report and has determined that six out of the seven directors are independent and were so throughout the reporting period.
+The director who is not considered to be independent is Stuart Irving, as the Group Chief Executive Officer.